shlomif/Summerschool-at-the-NSA/summerschool-at-the-nsa/about-video-transcript/about-SummerNSA-video-transcript.markdown

 »»

-While it is highly fictional, it does illustrate a point and consists of the theme of “Publish or Perish” ( http://unarmed.shlomifish.org/2615.html ).
+While it is highly fictional and cuts many corners, it does illustrate a point and consists of the theme of either “Publish or Perish” ( http://unarmed.shlomifish.org/2615.html ).

-That's where you come in: please read it, spread the word (use the "#SummerNSA" hash-tag), and try to work on creating videos out of it.
+That's where you come in: please read it, spread the word (use the "#SummerNSA" hash-tag), and try to work on creating audios and videos out of it.
 For all I care, it can be an animation or played by people resembling the fictionalised versions of the two protagonists.
 Moreover, its Creative Commons CC-by licence allows close to any reuse, as long as I am given credit.